avihu111/avihu111.github.io/about.md

 - I'm a MSc Student at [Daphna Weinshall Lab](https://www.cs.huji.ac.il/~daphna/).
 - My research interests include Active learning, Semi-Supervised learning, Anomaly detection, Unsupervised Learning and many other fields.
 - I'm a TA on Introduction to Machine Learning (67577).
+- I'm currently a research intern at IBM Research, working on multimodal learning on clinical data.

 ### More Information